 By Leslie C. Halpern

-- MPAA Rating: R (for language throughout, some graphic injury images, and brief sexuality/nudity)
+- MPAA Rating: R (for language including some sexual references, and brief drug use)

 Leslie C. Halpern is the author of Scantily Clad Truths: Essays on Life with Clothes (and without) and 200 Love Lessons from the Movies.